Frequently Asked Questions

 A no win, no fee agreement is one in which we, as your lawyers, receive our fees only if we have won a monetary award for you.
-Also known as a Conditional Fee Agreement (CFA), this structure is intended to give you peace of mind.
+Known inthe US as a "contingency fee arrangement" and the UK as a Conditional Fee Agreement (CFA), this structure is intended to give you peace of mind.
 If you win your claim, the opponents will pay most or all of our fees and the other costs we have incurred on your behalf; the remainder may or may not be deducted from your award depending on the circumstances.
-We will also secure insurance for you, so that in the event that you lose your claim, you are protected from having to pay the costs the defendants have incurred.
+In the UK, where unlike the USA the losing side in a lawsuit generally has to pay the legal costs of the winning side, we will also secure insurance for you, so that in the event that you lose your claim, you are protected from having to pay the costs the defendants have incurred.

 What happens if the person who abused me has died?

 The death of the abuser does not necessarily stop you from bringing a claim for compensation.
 If your abuser had access to you while working in an institution, such as a school, youth group or church, you may be able to bring a claim against the institution.